top of page

 4 - Copilot Beta Team (June)

 This created robust AI outputs because they source data directly from our business environment.
 Answers are well-rounded and immediately applicable to my work.
-Calendar and chat is integrated for quick recall, and reference files are just a "/" away if I wanted to pinpoint information sources.
+Calendar and chat are integrated for quick recall, and reference files are just a "/" away if I wanted to pinpoint information sources.

 While this was my most meaningful learning, like anything, there wasn't a magic bullet.
 To truly master the tools and refine my questions, I had to be intentional, carving out extra personal time to research, experiment, and test.
 This can't be squeezed into a workday and takes significant personal time.
 Like any innovation, there is a period of disruption where productivity drops until new skills are learned.